 Feline leukemia virus (FeLV) is a feline retrovirus that causes, among a long list of symptoms, fatal cancerous and non-cancerous diseases.
 It does not survive long outside the cat, and is easily destroyed by household detergents and bleach.
 It is contagious only by direct wet contact with an infected cat, and is said to be specific to the cat family.

 Bacteria is everywhere.
-Bacterial infections are common in cats with suppressed immune systems due to excessive stress, age, or other pre-existing conditions.
-Your vet will typically prescribe an antibiotic treatment, and possibly fluids.
+Bacterial infections are more common in cats with suppressed immune systems due to excessive stress, age, or other pre-existing conditions.
+Your vet will typically prescribe an antibiotic treatment, and possibly fluids if your cat is dehydrated.

 Another of the common cat health problems is feline constipation.
 This may occur periodically throughout your cat's life and is often caused by hair balls.